mirjak/draft-kuehlewind-shmoo-remote-fee/draft-ietf-shmoo-remote-fee.md

 # Acknowledgments

-Thanks to everybody involved in the shmoo working group discussion, esepcially Brian Carpenter, Jason Livingood, and Charles Eckel for proposing concrete improvements and their in-depth reviews.
+Thanks to everybody involved in the shmoo working group discussion, esepcially Brian Carpenter, Jason Livingood, Lars Eggert, and Charles Eckel for proposing concrete improvements and their in-depth reviews.